alanng10/TypeAdoptWorth/Docue/a.md

 Lang element trigg cross is total share of Lang element trigg.

-The unit is mul with cubic of total of each Lang element trigg cross.
+The unit is mul with exponent 5 of total of each Lang element trigg cross.
 The mul is not apply with trigg that is not Lang element trigg.

 Type adopt worth in Type Board is 1 million 741 thousand.